BMW New Class: Production volumes

-Special models

-In 1972 BMW developed its first electric car based on the 1602 model.
-The BMW 1602 Elektro-Antrieb was first unveiled at the 1972 Olympic Games in Munich, Germany; two examples were used to shuttle VIPs and serve as support cars in various long-distance events like the marathon.

 New Class Coupés

 The BMW New Class coupé range, which comprised the BMW 2000 C and BMW 2000 CS, was a coupé body style built by Karmann for BMW from the summer of 1965 to 1969.
 In 1965, BMW ended production of their Bertone-bodied 3200 CS coupé, the last of their line of V8 powered luxury cars from the 1950s.
 BMW decided to continue with a coachbuilt coupé.
 Based on the New Class platform, the 2000 C and 2000 CS introduced the 2.0 L version of the M10 4-cylinder engine and replaced the 3200 CS as BMW's flagship model in 1965..
-The New Class coupes were replaced by the E9 coupés, which were based on a stretched 2000CS chassis and use a 6-cylinder engine.
+The New Class coupes were replaced by the E9 coupés, which were based on a stretched 2000 CS chassis and use a 6-cylinder engine.

 Technical

 The New Class coupé was developed from the New Class sedans to showcase the 2.0 L version of the M10 engine used in the sedans.
 The new displacement of 1990 cc was achieved with the 80 mm stroke of the 1.8 L version combined with an 89 mm bore.
-The coupé was built for BMW by Karmann in Rheine and available as the 2000C, with a single-carburettor engine delivering 100 hp at 5500 rpm, or as the 2000CS with a twin-carburettor engine delivering 120 hp at 5500 rpm.
-Both versions used a four speed manual transmission as standard, while the 2000C was available with a three speed automatic transmission as an optional extra.
+The coupé was built for BMW by Karmann in Rheine and available as the 2000 C, with a single-carburettor engine delivering 100 hp at 5500 rpm, or as the 2000 CS with a higher-compression engine equipped with dual twin-barrel carburettors and delivering 120 hp at 5500 rpm.
+The 2000 CS had a four-speed manual transmission, while the 2000 C (first introduced in 1965 as the 2000 C Automatic) originally came with a three-speed automatic transmission.
+Starting in 1967 the 2000 C was also offered with the four-speed manual.

 Styling

-The New Class coupé was introduced just after the 3200CS coupé was discontinued.
+The New Class coupé was introduced just after the 3200 CS coupé was discontinued.
 The styling was based on the New Class sedan, with an all-new front end.
 The headlights were behind a glass fairing, and the grill consisted solely of a chromed BMW "double-kidney" at the centre of the front.
 Apart from chrome accents around the headlights and along the top of the front end, the rest of the front was painted metal, with a row of vertical slots behind the bumper on each side to admit air for cooling and engine induction.
-Reactions to the front end styling have been mixed; Norbye describes it as "a blunt, unattractive front end", Severson agrees, calling the front clip "odd-looking" and stating that the details of the front end "do no favors for the looks", while Noakes disagrees, referring to its "imposing front end" being "tidier than the Bertone body's fussy nose" in comparison to the 3200CS.
+Unlike the sedan, the coupe featured a pillarless design, with no B pillar between the front and rear side windows.
+Reactions to the front end styling have been mixed; Norbye describes it as "a blunt, unattractive front end", Severson agrees, calling the front clip "odd-looking" and stating that the details of the front end "do no favors for the looks", while Noakes disagrees, referring to its "imposing front end" being "tidier than the Bertone body's fussy nose" in comparison to the 3200 CS.